acumos/system-integration/z2a/INSTALL.md

     ./0a-env.sh
     ```

-3. Proceed and execute the `1-kind.sh` script to install and configure Acumos.
+3. After successful execution of the `0a-env.sh` script, execute the `1-kind.sh` script to install and configure Acumos.

     ```sh
     cd $HOME/src/system-integration/z2a/1-acumos